John Taylor Gatto: Main thesis

 Gatto drew a contrast between communities and "networks", with the former being healthy, and schools being examples of the latter.
 He says networks have become an unhealthy substitute for community in the United States.

-He aimed to inspire education advocates and the inception of Praxis tests.
-This testing measured academic competence and knowledge of specific subjects required for teaching.
-Praxis tests are taken by potential educators as part of certification required by state and professional licensing entities.
+Use of sources

+Education historian Milton Gaither described Gatto's approach to sources as making an argument from authority.
+A qualitative review of his writing on compulsory education determined it didn't accurately reflect the policy or historical evidence.

-In his essay Against School, Gatto purports to explain the apparent confusion and meaninglessness of public schooling system by exposing its alleged real purpose and function.
-Gatto references the six functions Alexander Inglis proposes in his 1918 book Principles of Secondary Education, though Gatto does not quote Inglis directly, instead giving his own interpretation of Inglis's meaning.
+In his essay Against School, Gatto argued that the apparent confusion and inefficiency of public schooling reflected its underlying social functions.
+He cited the six functions of schooling described by Alexander Inglis in his 1918 book Principles of Secondary Education, although Gatto did not quote Inglis directly and instead presented his own interpretation of Inglis's argument.

+Gatto's books contain citations but generally lack organized bibliographies.
+Some of his historical claims and quotations have subsequently been challenged by researchers.
+In 2025, Hazard Spence completed the Indiegogo-funded project openhistory.education, which attempted to trace claims and quotations in Gatto's The Underground History of American Education to their original sources.
+Spence reported several instances in which he could not identify Gatto's source, or found that quotations had been misattributed or altered in presentation.